 We’re also expecting a more extensive remodel of the Tardis interior following its destruction at the end of Twice Upon a Time, with the production team seeming to confirm the redesign in a video where they struck the 2013-2017 interior set for good.

-The official word at the moment is “autumn 2018” (also allowing for some cheeky “Fall” jokes referencing the Doctor’s potentially terminal velocity), with rumours suggesting the Doctor will be back in action in late September or October.
+The official word at the moment is “autumn 2018” (also allowing for some cheeky “Fall” jokes referencing the Doctor’s potentially terminal velocity), with rumours suggesting the Doctor will be back in action in late September or October, with the series set to simulcast in the US.

 A more exact date will be forthcoming in the next few months, but whatever the specifics we have a loonnnng while to wait until we see Doctor Who back in our lives again.
 Luckily, we have plenty to speculate about to keep us busy until then.